sitevision/envision/packages/envision-docs/src/pages/components/cards.md

 Slots will be centered in the last row and may not align to the columns.
 On small screens, the slots may not fill the entire screen width.

 `.env-cardholder--start` - Must be combined with `.env-cardholder--max`.
-Will align slots left.
+Will align slots to the left.

 To control the size of the columns there are two CSS variables that may be set: